cyanea-bt/Yakuza3Patches/README.md

 `6c688b51650fa2e9be39e1d934e872602ee54799` `Yakuza3.exe (GOG)`

 ## Configuration
-The new version of my patch has support for some user-configurable settings.
-I obviously recommend sticking
+Patch versions `2025.03.09` or later have support for some user-configurable settings.
+I obviously recommend
-with the defaults but the option's there if you want it.
-After you run the game for the first time with my patch
+sticking with the defaults but the option's there if you want it.
+After running the game for the first time with my
-installed/enabled, 2 files will be generated in the patch's directory (`mods\Yakuza3HeatFix`).
+patch installed/enabled, 2 files will be generated in the patch's directory (`mods\Yakuza3HeatFix`).

 `Yakuza3HeatFix_Info.txt` will contain some information about each option and its supported values.

-`Yakuza3HeatFix.json` is the configuration file in which you can edit these settings.
+`Yakuza3HeatFix.json` is the configuration file in which you can change these options.
 Simply open it in any
 text editor (e.g. Notepad) and change what you want to change.
 Remember to save after you're done and then
 restart the game if it is already running.
 If you try to use any invalid settings or mess up the configuration file
 in some other way, the option(s) will be reset to their defaults.